 He even made the first positive identification of a dead body, basing his findings on the dental work that he performed on his friend Major General Joseph Warren.
 Warren had died in the Battle of Bunker Hill.
-Learn more about this by viewing this short clip (right) from Stars and Stripes.
+Learn more about this by viewing this short clip (left) from Stars and Stripes.

 Another map (this one interactive) of the ride(s) is located on the website for Paul Revere's house in Boston.